 As with most distributed computing platforms, a Kubernetes cluster consists of at least one master and multiple compute nodes.

-A master node is made of following components:
+A master node is made of the following components:

 - API Server